Mitzvah —

 "Six days you may do your work, but on the seventh day you shall rest, in order that your ox and your donkey shall rest, and your maidservant's son and the stranger shall be refreshed."

-Shabbos family dinner
+Shabbos dinner

 This Mitzvah's Summary